bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

     Y NOT IN ('1', '2', '3', '4', '5', '99');

 ## Checking columns AGE, GENDER, WTPYE independently since they have different sets of distinc values to check against
--- Checks show that the column AGE contains valid values that match the original data but the columns GENDER and WTYPE contain invalid values that DO NOT match the original data
 SELECT AGE
 FROM doc_survey
 WHERE AGE NOT IN ('1', '2', '3', '4', '5','6','7','8','99');